 Students apply for the Biology Honors Program during the spring semester of their junior year.
-To be eligible for the honors program, students must have a minimum science GPA of 3.2 and be enrolled for at least one semester of Undergraduate Research.
+To be eligible for the honors program, students must have a minimum science GPA of 3.2 and be enrolled for at least two semesters of Undergraduate Research.

 Applications for the program include a description of the research project and a letter of support from the student's faculty mentor.

 During senior year, students in the honors program continue their research project, write a thesis describing their research, and participate in a one-credit honors seminar.